 Important!
-Steps to Building a Bot
+Steps to Building a Agent

 Hence, the thought process is crucial.